mackmoe/Awesome-SlfHstd-Stacks/README.md

 ## Acknowledgements

-Mostly born out of boredom and my quest for knowledge, I borrowed a lot of ideas for this from work and legit DevOps blogs
+I have to thank the work I do (DevOps) and my quests for knowledge and self-improvment as well a touch ot Parkinson's Law

  - [Awesome-Compose](https://github.com/docker/awesome-compose)
  - [Awesome-Lists](https://github.com/sindresorhus/awesome)